tezos/tezos/docs/introduction/howto.rst

 -  ``tezos-protocol-compiler``: a protocol compiler used for developing new version of the economic protocol.

 Currently Tezos is being developed for Linux only.
-It should work on mac OS, but it has not been tested recently.
+It should work on macOS, but it has not been tested recently.
 A Windows port is in progress.

 Note that, when executing ``make build-deps``, OPAM will detect if required system dependencies are installed.
 However, it is not able to